Corralito: Background and initial measures

-In 2001, Argentina was in the midst of a crisis: heavily indebted, with an economy in complete stagnation (an almost three-year-long recession), and the exchange rate was fixed at one U. S. dollar per Argentine peso by law, which made exports uncompetitive and effectively deprived the state of having an independent monetary policy.
+In 2001, Argentina was in the midst of an economic crisis: heavily indebted, with an economy in complete stagnation (an almost three-year-long recession), and the exchange rate fixed at one U. S. dollar per Argentine peso by law, which made exports uncompetitive and effectively deprived the state of having an independent monetary policy.
 Many Argentines, but most especially companies, fearing an economic crash and possibly a devaluation, were transforming pesos to dollars and withdrawing them from the banks in large amounts, usually transferring them to foreign accounts (capital flight).

 On December 1, 2001, in order to stop this draining from destroying the banking system, the government froze all bank accounts, initially for 90 days.
 Only a small amount of cash was allowed for withdrawal on a weekly basis (initially 250 Argentine pesos, then 300), and only from accounts denominated in pesos.
 No withdrawals were allowed from accounts denominated in U.S. dollars, unless the owner agreed to convert the funds into pesos.
 Operations using credit cards, debit cards, cheques and other means of payment could be conducted normally, but the lack of cash availability caused numerous problems for the general public and for businesses.

 Immediate effects

-At the time, the average Argentine did not employ the banking system for daily uses; many did not have a personal bank account, and dealt only with cash.
+At the time, the average Argentine did not employ the banking system for daily uses; many did not have a personal bank account and dealt only in cash.
 Debit cards were not popular and many businesses did not have the equipment to accept them.
 Thus the cash restrictions only exacerbated the recession and angered the public.
 President Fernando de la Rúa resigned on 20 December 2001 after violent riots, but the restrictions of the corralito were not lifted at the time.

-The banks and their role in the crisis
+Role of banks

 It is generally agreed that the banks had a share of the blame for the situation that led to the corralito.
 In mid-2001, it was probably clear to bank owners and high-ranking officials that Argentina's banking system was going to crash, and some in fact may have spurred this outcome by letting their highest deposit holders know this news.
 These, mostly large companies, quickly moved their deposits abroad.
 Meanwhile, they continued to recommend their middle-class customers to enter deposits.